helikon-labs/polkadot-kusama-1kv-telegram-bot/README.md

 - 🔴 goes offline or 🟢 comes back online
 - 📈 gains or 📉 loses rank
 - 🚀 enters or ⏸ leaves the active validator set
-- 🤘 gets nominated or 👎 loses nominations
 - 🔑 updates session keys
 - ⛓ produces a block
-- 💰 has unclaimed rewards at the end of an era
+- 💰 has unclaimed rewards for the past era or in the last 4 days
 - ❗ becomes out of date or gets 🆙 to date
 - ✅ is valid for 1KV or ❌ becomes invalid
 - and more...